githubdoe/skysolve/README.md

   	* Once logged into the RPI then type sudo raspi-config.
   	* Select 3.
 Interface Options then P3 VNC and enable it.
 Then select yes and then OK.
 Now VNC should be enabled.
 	* Chose display options and select resolution to be 1280 x 720
 	* Optionally enable the Raspberrypi camera now.
 From Interface Options select the enable camera option.
+  	* UPDATE: November 2023:
+	There is another step needed to be done while still in the raspi-config.
+That is to set all localization options to your local.

  	Then reboot.
   	Back on the windows PC start the VNC viewer and connect to the IP address of the Raspberry PI.